matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/README.md

     * You can download the R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_6-Looping_and_Conditional_Statements.R).
     * You can download the example data for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Data/Looping_Conditionals_Example_Data.RData)

+9. **10-26-17: Functions**:
+    * In this workshop, we will start to think about writing R code that is useful for more than just the specific task we are doing at the moment.
+In R, functions are way of taking some code that works for one task, and making it easily applicable to other similar tasks.
+We have already encountered functions (like sum()), and we will learn how to define our own functions.
+Functions also allow us to build in automatic checks that we are not making data management mistakes, and we will go through a function template to make this easier going forward.
+Functions are great, lets learn how to use them!
+    * You can find the slides for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Materials/Workshop_6-Looping_and_Conditionals.pptx).
+    * You can download the R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_6-Looping_and_Conditional_Statements.R).